 After you generate the custom IP core, the IP core files are in the ipcore folder within your project folder.
 An HTML custom IP core report is generated together with the custom IP core.
 The report describes the behavior and contents of the generated custom IP core.

 In this part of the workflow, you insert your generated IP core into a embedded system reference design, generate an FPGA bitstream, and download the bitstream to the Zynq hardware.

 The reference design is a predefined Xilinx EDK project.
-It contains all the elements the Xilinx software needs to deploy your design to the Zynq platform, except for the custom IP core and embedded software.
+It contains all the elements the Xilinx software needs to deploy your design to the Zynq platform, except for the custom IP core and embedded software that you generate.

 After you program the FPGA hardware, the LED starts blinking on your Zynq board.

-Next, you will integrate the included handwritten C code to run on the ARM processor to control the LED blink frequency and direction.
+Next, you will generate C code to run on the ARM processor to control the LED blink frequency and direction.